 The estimates of reserves and resources and future net revenue for individual properties may not reflect the same confidence level as estimates of reserves and resources and future net revenue for multiple properties, due to the effects of aggregation.
-The estimates for future net revenue contained in this Annual Information Form are valid only as at December 31, 2020 and do not necessarily represent the fair market value of Forza Petroleum's reserves and resources.
+The estimates for future net revenue contained in this Annual Information Form are valid only as at December 31, 2021 and do not necessarily represent the fair market value of Forza Petroleum's reserves and resources.

 The estimates of reserves in this Annual Information Form may differ from reserves estimates using definitions used by the U.S. Securities and Exchange Commission ("SEC").
-This document discloses resources that the SEC's guidelines would prohibit being included in registration statements filed with the SEC.
+This document discloses resources that the commission's guidelines would prohibit being included in registration statements filed with the commission.
 The estimates of future net revenue disclosed herein may differ from the amounts that would be determined under the standardized measure of future cash flow prescribed by the United States Federal Accounting Standards Board Accounting Standards Codification Section 932 Extractive Industries.

-As used in this Annual Information Form, unless otherwise indicated, "gross" means, in respect of OOIP, reserves, resources, production, area, capital expenditures or operating expenses, the total OOIP, reserves, resources, production, area, capital expenditures or operating expenses, as applicable, attributable to either (i) 100% of the license area, field, prospect or lead; or (ii) the Corporation's working interest in the license area, field, prospect or lead, prior to the deductions specified in the applicable PSC or fiscal regime for each license area.
+As used in this Annual Information Form, unless otherwise indicated, "gross" means, in respect of original oil-in-place, reserves, resources, production, area, capital expenditures or operating expenses, the total original oil-in-place, reserves, resources, production, area, capital expenditures or operating expenses, as applicable, attributable to either (i) 100% of the license area, field, prospect or lead; or (ii) the Corporation's working interest in the license area, field, prospect or lead, as indicated, prior to the deductions specified in the applicable PSC or fiscal regime for each license area.
 See "Key Contractual Terms".